Gluconolactone For Skin: The Ultimate Guide

 B. How Often Should You Use It?

-You can use it every day if you are not using any other chemical exfoliants in your skin care routine.
+You can use it every day if you are not using any other chemical exfoliants in your daily skin care routine.
 Otherwise, you can use it twice to thrice a week, depending on the strength and formulation of the product you are using.

 Note: Since gluconolactone does not penetrate as deeply as other acids, you may need to use it consistently to witness enhanced skin appearance.